-The Balance Clock Introduction
+The Balance Mat Introduction

-An introduction to the Balance clock
+An introduction to the Balance mat

-A complex network of neurological receptors passes information and instruction along nerve pathways from and to muscles, ligaments, fascia, and joints.
+A complex network of neurological receptors passes information and instruction along nerve pathways from and to muscles, ligaments, fascia, and joints as well as the brain.
 Together, this integrated system is

 known as the sensorimotor system.
-The most famous part of this system is proprioception, which uses extensive receptors that report on body posture and motion.
-The sensorimotor system
+The most famous part of this system is called proprioception, which uses extensive proprioceptor receptors that report on body posture and motion.
+This system works with the more well-known balance structures, such as the touch sensors of the skin, the eyes and the inner ear.

 The Problem